 2. Time and materials

 The time and material model is suitable for large projects with unclear or constantly changing requirements.
 Then payment is made for the achieved result and for the actual time spent.
-The project time estimate made with this pricing model is more realistic, and therefore the customer benefits more from this approach.
+The project time estimate made with this pricing model is more realistic, and therefore the customer benefits more from this innovative approach.

 Besides, the customer bears significant responsibility for the implementation of the project.
 He is responsible for adding or removing specific features during a project.
-The overall process is more transparent and flexible with the types of T&M pricing strategies.
+The overall business process is more transparent and flexible with the types of T&M pricing strategies.

 IT specialists are then better motivated to deliver modern products within a reasonable time frame.